francofaa/digital-garden-jekyll-template/_wikis/1_argot/_drafts/Siege of Argot.md

 The Bargainer has 4 blocks which are co-belligerent with Mineos against Argot.
 These are only present if the Bargainer is not killed in the mission "**Kill the Bargainer**".

 The Argot side has 18 blocks

 - with the potential to lose 3 Argot blocks as defectors (if  "**Undermine Calantha's Faction**" is not undertaken or is failed) or for 1 to be destroyed (if "**Kill Hespero and Armand**" succeeds).
 - Pontia contributes 3 additional blocks.
 - The Duchess (Nistora) can contribute 2 additional blocks of the player's choice.
 - Zulon can contribute 1 additional block, depending on the outcome of "**Parley with Zulon**"
 - An additional Argot block the Heckers can be unlocked as well and swapped for another unit with the success of "**Parley with Zulon**".
+- At the cost of resources, upgrades can be made:
-- With the success of "**Train Troops**", 4 Argot blocks can be upgraded.
+   - 4 Argot blocks can be upgraded
-- There are also 4 supply train Argot blocks, 2 of which are available by default and 2 of which are available only with the success of **"Defend Supply Lines"** mission.
+   - 2 additional supply train Argot blocks can be unlocked
+   - Defender gate strength can also be upgraded

 Hespero has 4 blocks which are co-belligerent with Argot against Mineos, unless the mission "**Undermine Calantha's Faction**" is not undertaken or is failed.